 New Metal Roof

 New Flat Roof

 See costs in your area Enter Your Zip Code

 Your grandparents’ home was probably covered in three-tab asphalt shingles, since for decades that was the only choice.
 In the 1970s, manufacturers began producing thicker shingles that came to be called laminate, dimensional and architectural shingles.
 There’s more to the design than just appearance, so let’s start by exploring each type:

 Pros: 3-tab shingles are quite flat and lightweight.
 They’re +/-30” wide and about 12” tall.
 The exposed portion of the shingle is notched to produce three tabs that appear separate and are designed to look like slate tiles.

-The advantages of three-tab shingles are their lower cost and flat profile which makes it difficult for the wind to get underneath the shingles or catch and lift up a shingle.
+The advantages of three-tab shingles are their lower cost and flat profile which makes it more difficult for the wind to get underneath the shingles or catch and lift a shingle.

-Cons: On a flip side, if strong wind does get under three-tab shingles, their lightweight design makes them more susceptible to tearing.
+Cons: On the flip side, if strong wind does get under three-tab shingles, their lightweight design makes them more susceptible to tearing.

 Most 3-tab shingles are only rated for 60 to 80 mph wind uplift, making them unsuitable for high-wind and hurricane prone areas.

 Another disadvantage is that 3-tab shingles don’t last as long.
 The oils in any asphalt shingle rise to the top with time and are washed away or dried out by the elements.
 This makes shingles weak and brittle.
 The more asphalt there is in the shingle, the longer this process takes.
 So, roof longevity can be improved for thicker/heavier shingles.